Academic Technology Consultants

 Meet your Consultants!

-• Cory joined Williams in 2016 as our specialist in mapping, spatial analysis, and GIS.
+• Cory joined Williams in 2016 as our specialist in spatial science and critical geography.
 He has a B.A. from the University of Vermont in Anthropology / Geography an an M.A. from University of Vermont in Geography.
-His academic experience includes both social and physical sciences, and expertise in areas such as quantitative spatial analysis, cartographic design, remote sensing, advanced geotechniques, urban geography, geography of tourism, cultural ecology, geology, biogeography, climatology and natural hazards, and critical theory as it relates to all of the above.
-Before arriving at Williams he provided spatial solutions and support for applied sciences across many fields of research in government and private sectors, such as environmental permitting, site suitability assessment, and probability modeling for species, cultural resources, and environmental risk.
+His academic experiences span the social and physical sciences and the humanities, with expertise in areas such as spatial science theory and methods, mapping and remote sensing, GIS, quantitative and qualitative spatial analysis and modelling, the history of cartography, cartographic design and map making, and research design and project management.
+Before arriving at Williams he provided spatial solutions and support for applied sciences spanning many fields of research across government and private sectors, such as environmental permitting, site suitability assessment, environmental risk/threat assessment, probability modeling for species habitat and relocation, probability modeling for pre-contact cultural resources, and other multivariate studies.

-Cory's Academic Consultant Departments: Africana Studies, Anthropology & Sociology, Environmental Studies, Geosciences, Global Studies, History, Latina/o Studies, Maritime Studies (Williams Mystic), and Political Science.
+Cory's Academic Consultant Departments: Africana Studies, Anthropology & Sociology, Cognitive Science, Environmental Studies, Geosciences, Global Studies, History, Latina/o Studies, Maritime Studies (Williams Mystic), Political Science, Women, Gender & Sexuality Studies.

 [email protected] - Sawyer/CET 257 - x4318